Zak Bagans of Ghost Adventures Takes Home Ed Gein’s Cauldron

 The Ed Gein cauldron bought by Zak Bagans

 Naturally, there has been some skepticism over the authenticity of the cauldron.
 In the comments of my original article, even a resident of Plainfield, where Gein lived and committed his bizarre acts, expressed doubt in the claims.
 Katy said “I live in the Plainfield area and I don’t believe for one minute this stuff belonged to gein.
 It’s a good story and a good way to make money.
 But the people in Plainfield don’t talk about or offer up artifacts.”

-The cauldron’s previous owner Dan McIntyre, whose grandmother originally purchased the cauldron in 1958, says “there will always be skeptics.”
+The cauldron’s previous owner, Dan McIntyre, whose grandmother claimed to have purchased the cauldron from the Gein estate sale in 1958, says “there will always be skeptics.”
 He doesn’t seem to let it bother him.
 It was his friend Hollis Brown who told him about helping Gein’s parents render hog fat in the cauldron in the years before he saw it filled with human remains in the shed.

 McIntyre does, however, seem to be relieved to be rid of it.
 He believes it may be filled with a dark energy that went dormant while sitting covered in his garage.
 While preparing it for the auction, though, he thinks the evil was awakened.
 He blames the cauldron for a mysterious illness and disturbances of his electrical devices in the month leading up to the sale.
 He wonders if he should have kept the cauldron and planted flowers in it, let it be forgotten by time, rather then send that evil out into the world.

 Besides the cauldron and a shovel, which were both won by Bagans, a pair of skis and other items that once belonged to Ed Gein were also sold at the auction.